lbussy/brew-bubbles/docs/assembly/index.rst

 Printed Circuit Board
 `````````````````````

 The pcb_ directory in the repository_ contains the Eagle files for printed circuit board shield supporting Brew Bubbles.
 The shield provides the necessary component connections and circuitry for the ESP-8266 controller used in this project.
 It is nearly identical in size to the Wemos D1 mini we use to provide a very compact and lightweight footprint.
-Order 3 boards for $5.65 from Oshpark using this link_, or download the Brew-Bubbles.brd file and use it with the board fabrication house of your choosing.
+Order boards for $4.55 per set of 4 from PCBs.io using this link_, or download the Brew-Bubbles.brd file and use it with the board fabrication house of your choosing.

 .. figure:: Top.PNG
    :scale: 90 %